After beating cancer two different times, climbing the world’s tallest mountains seemed easy by comparison — even if he does it with just one lung.

 “Taking people up Kilimanjaro, I see a transformation,” Swarner told TODAY.
 “It gives them the tools to say, ‘Hey, if I can conquer that mountain, I can do anything.’”

-(WATCH the video below from TODAY) — Photo: news video
+(WATCH the video at Your Erie) — Photo: news video

 Share This Peak Performance…